“One thing you can’t hide – is when you’re crippled inside.” ~ John Lennon

 The reason is activating of a tight psoas muscles, or stimulated tissue/cell memories of the trauma.

-Some of the yoga poses constructive for freedom from trapped emotions are: Child’s pose or Balasana, Half Pigeon Pose (Ek Pada Rajakapotasana), Butterfly pose, Low lunges or Anjaneyasana, Wide Angle Seated Pose or Upavistha Konasana etc. Varying in their levels, practice the poses easily and gradually move to advance ones.
+Some of the yoga poses constructive for freedom from trapped emotions are: Child’s pose or Balasana, Half Pigeon Pose (Ek Pada Rajakapotasana), Butterfly pose, Low lunges or Anjaneyasana, Wide Angle Seated Pose or Upavistha Konasana etc. Varying in their levels, practice the poses easily and gradually move to advanced ones.

 Supple psoas muscles and free hips are not just about releasing emotions.
 Although this forms an integral part of the entire process, multiple other issues are resolved too.